freenas/freenas-docs/userguide/snippets/ui_login.rst

 shows details about the system.
 These details are grouped into sections about the hardware components, networking, storage, and other categories.
-#ifdef truenas
-The |ctrlr-term| sections include buttons to :guilabel:`CHECK FOR UPDATES` or :guilabel:`INITIATE FAILOVER` in :ref:`HA <Failover>` systems.

-..
-TODO this behavior is not present in the new UI as of 10/17/19.
-   Investigate further before uncommenting this text:
- Decrypting Storage
- ^^^^^^^^^^^^^^^^^^

- Logging in to the |web-ui| prompts to unlock :ref:`encrypted storage <Managing Encrypted Pools>`.
-Enter the encryption passphrase to decrypt the data.
-The passphrase must be correctly entered for the data on the disks to be accessible.
-When the system is licensed for High Availability (HA), the passphrase is remembered as long as either |ctrlr-term| in the HA unit remains up.
-If both |ctrlrs-term| are powered off, the passphrase must be re-entered when the first |ctrlr-term| powers back up.
-#endif truenas

 |Web-UI| Troubleshooting